 Following the 1959 Cuban Revolution, Cuba’s trade with the United States all but dried up and the Soviet Union became the main trading partner.
 Reflecting this, the Cuban Peso was pegged to the Soviet ruble.

-In theory, for accounting purposes, the peso continued to be pegged to the US dollar, a fiction that will finally end on 1 January 2021 and will start a new reality for Cuban money.
+In theory, for accounting purposes, the peso continued to be pegged 1:1 to the US dollar, a fiction that finally ended on 1 January 2021.

 Following the collapse of the Soviet Union in 1991, Cuba found itself in an extremely dire economic situation – a time euphemistically known as the Special Period.
 Soviet oil stopped arriving, power plants shut down, the lights went out, irrigation pumps stopped running causing some crops to fail, and other produce rotted in the fields for lack of transport.